 This feature aims to support you in developing children's number sense and their understanding of place value.
 The first three articles unpick the ideas associated with these important areas of mathematics and outline relevant research.
 The fourth article links to a range of tasks and our rationale for choosing them.
-You can see the tasks themselves, which we have grouped into five categories, by
+You can see the tasks themselves, which we have grouped into five categories, by scrolling down further.

 This article explores the basic foundations of number sense and outlines relevant research in this area.